Like this Page

 GED Sign Up Procedure

-Test-takers should check their jurisdiction policies before deciding for GED sign up.
 Generally, most of the jurisdictions require test-takers to be aged 16 to 18.
-They should be high school dropouts as per the official records to become eligible for GED sign up.
-Many jurisdictions demand test-takers to take the Official Practice Test (OPT) before GED sign up; but some jurisdictions do not demand so.
-Also, most of the jurisdictions allow test-takers to sign up for the GED only after they complete the instructional classes exclusively designed for the GED test; some jurisdictions allow test-takers to take the GED directly.
+They should be high school dropouts as per the official records to become eligible.
+Many jurisdictions demand test-takers to take the Official Practice Test (OPT) before signing up; but some jurisdictions do not demand so.
+Also, most of the jurisdictions allow test-takers to sign up only after they complete the instructional classes exclusively designed for the test; some jurisdictions allow test-takers to take the test directly.
 Most of the jurisdictions implement flexible pre-GED assessment guidelines and some jurisdictions implement rigid pre-GED assessment guidelines.
-Test-takers should perform satisfactorily to be permitted to go for GED sign up.
+Test-takers should perform satisfactorily to be permitted.

 Obtaining Application Forms